Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Method

-We then build a quantum circuit for the $N+1$‐electron problem with $n = t + c + a$ qubits, where $t$ qubits correspond to the target spin-orbitals, $c$ qubits correspond to the continuum spin-orbitals and $a$ qubits correspond to target eigenstate qubits, in one-to-one correspondence with the target eigenfunctions.
-Our formalism naturally allows for the inclusion of virtual orbitals (in the R-matrix sense of extra orbitals to complement the continuum description), with a modified form of the projection operator in Eq.~(\ref{eq:projection_operator}).
-A schematic of the circuit is shown in Figure~\ref{fig:simultaneous_circuit}.
-The circuit decomposes as follows: \begin{enumerate} \item A parametric rotation gate $U(\boldsymbol{\theta})$, followed by the Clebsch--Gordan rotations $R(\zeta)$ that are fixed by spin symmetry (in our example, as in Figure~\ref{fig:simultaneous_circuit}, a single rotation corresponding to the triplet state). $R(\zeta)$ is a fixed two-qubit gate (implemented as a Givens rotation of angle $\zeta$) that couples target eigenstate qubits to enforce total‐spin symmetry. \item The target–continuum couplings (blue block in Figure~\ref{fig:simultaneous_circuit}, CNOT gates with control on the target‐eigenstate register and target on the continuum register).
-Each target eigenstate qubit acts as control on one continuum orbital qubit to ensure that, if a particular target eigenfunction is selected, exactly one continuum orbital is excited in the correct symmetry channel.
-In the close‐coupling approximation used here, each target eigenfunction couples to a single continuum orbital; more generally, one can replace the CNOT by parameterised controlled rotation to mix multiple continuum orbitals. \item The bound‐states gate (green block in Figure~\ref{fig:simultaneous_circuit}, CNOT gates with control and targets on the target‐orbital register).
-A gate that entangles the target eigenstate qubits with the target-orbital qubits, so that if the circuit has selected a particular bound configuration, the correct pattern of target-orbital occupations is realised.
-In simple examples, one can use CNOTs for each occupied spin-orbital; for larger active spaces, this becomes a cascade of controlled Givens rotations to generate the active‐space correlations. \item The sequence of controlled target‐eigenstate gates, each controlled on one of the target eigenstate qubits and with targets on the target-orbital qubits. \end{enumerate}
+The circuit decomposes as follows: \begin{enumerate} \item A parametric mixing gate \(U(\boldsymbol{\theta})\) that acts {only within the selected \(k\)-dimensional trial-state manifold} (implemented as a Givens-rotation cascade, Fig.~\ref{fig:so5_decomposition}), followed by the Clebsch--Gordan rotations \(R(\zeta)\) that are fixed by spin symmetry (in our example, as in Figure~\ref{fig:simultaneous_circuit}, a single rotation corresponding to the triplet state).
+The angle $\zeta$ is given by Eq.~\eqref{eq:clebsch-gordan} and the gate is the two-qubit Givens rotation of Eq.~\eqref{eq:givens_rotation} (the spin-symmetry Givens rotation derived from Eqs.~\eqref{eq:upper_multiplet}--\eqref{eq:clebsch-gordan}).
+This fixed CG block prepares the spin-adapted linear combinations of target state and incoming-electron spin that define the channel functions $\mathcal A\{\Phi_i u_{ij}\}$ entering Eq.~(\ref{eq:psi_expansion}); the subsequent variational block $U(\boldsymbol{\theta})$ then mixes those channels within the trial subspace. \item The target–continuum couplings (blue block in Figure~\ref{fig:simultaneous_circuit}, CNOT gates with control on the target-state selector register and target on the continuum register).
+Each selector qubit acts as control on one continuum orbital qubit to ensure that, if a particular target eigenfunction is selected, exactly one continuum orbital is excited in the correct symmetry channel.
+In the close‐coupling approximation used in our example, each target eigenfunction couples to a single continuum orbital; more generally, one can replace the CNOT by parameterised controlled rotation to mix multiple continuum orbitals. \item The bound‐states gate (green block in Figure~\ref{fig:simultaneous_circuit}, CNOT gates with control and targets on the target‐orbital register).
+A gate that entangles the selector qubits with the target-orbital qubits, so that if the circuit has selected a particular bound configuration, the correct pattern of target-orbital occupations is realised.
+In simple examples, one can use CNOTs for each occupied spin-orbital; for larger active spaces, this becomes a cascade of controlled Givens rotations to generate the active‐space correlations. \item The sequence of controlled selector gates, each controlled on one of the selector qubits and with targets on the target-orbital qubits. \end{enumerate}

 A central element of our quantum circuits is the one-parameter two-qubit rotation operation which mixes the $\ket{01}$ and the $\ket{10}$ states, implemented through a sequence of controlled-NOT (CNOT) gates interleaved with single-qubit rotations.
 Its matrix form is given by